2025 BC Parks Camping Reservations Guide

 In the case of the latter two examples, click on the specific campsite and then carefully look at the details on the right hand side of the screen.
 The allowed equipment and type of campsite will be listed there.

 See the below screenshot for an example.
-This is Miracle Beach campground on Vancouver Island.
-There are a number of orange campsites on this screen that cannot be booked.
+This is Coldspring Campground in E.C.
+Manning Provincial Park.
+There are a number of orange campsites (stars) on this screen that cannot be booked.
 The breakdown looks like this:

 • Campsites 1-10 are always first come, first serve